pebakery/pebakery-docs/Commands/WIM/WimMount.md

 You must unmount the image using the `WimUnmount` command when you are finished.

-This command internally uses `wimgapi.dll`.
+This command uses the `wimgapi.dll` library included with Microsoft Windows.

 ## Related